 Plaster dust everywhere.
 Even in the most unlikely corners.
 Glue traces on tiles.
 Greasy film on windows.
 Grout residue in corners.
 And this fine white coating covering absolutely everything.

 "Well, a good vacuum and it's sorted," you think.
-Except no. Post-construction cleaning is a different world.
+Except no. Whether your building site is in Frisange or Mondercange, post-construction cleaning is a different world.
 And there are serious reasons why it's a professional job.

 What Construction Really Leaves Behind